Skip to main content

 Your keys never leave your machine, and every command runs in a sandboxed container, never on your host.
 The agent runner and the model interface come in at around 7,500 lines of code, plus about 19,000 lines for the providers.

-At 2,700 stars, Moltis is still young, but a Hacker News front-page appearance shows the growing demand for a personal agent that doesn't quietly exfiltrate data.
+At 2,700 stars (as of June 2026), Moltis is still young, but a Hacker News front-page appearance shows the growing demand for a personal agent that doesn't quietly exfiltrate data.
 Compared to Hermes, Moltis is more focused on sandboxing but ships with a much smaller skill ecosystem.

 Note